 Figure 10.
-Object Diagram of a Compute Instance and its Associated OS Template Mixin and Resource Template Mixin.
+Object Diagram of a Compute Instance and its associated OS Template Mixin and Resource Template Mixin.

-A typical example of such a Mixin's use is shown in figure 10) using a UML object diagram.
-In this example, the provider offers Compute Resources based on different sizes (i.e. small, medium, large).
-Each "size" of Compute (i.e. the term) corresponds to a predetermined set of OCCI Resource-specific attributes.
-In the example below a 'small' Compute instance is created.
+A typical example of such a Mixin's use is shown in figure 10 using a UML object diagram.
+In this example, the provider offers Compute Resources based on different sizes (i.e., small, medium, large).
+Each "size" of Compute (i.e., the term) corresponds to a predetermined set of OCCI Resource-specific attributes.
+In the example below a "small" Compute instance is created.
 Specifying "small" as the term corresponds to an implementation-specific Compute Resource-specific attribute set that is shown by the object instance named "attributes" in figure 10.
+When this Mixin is associated with a Compute instance, the Compute instance will take on provided attributes and default attribute values.